riboviz/example-datasets/add-new-dataset.md

 If the job is completed succesfully output files will be generated in an output folder.
 These output files should be checked to ensure that the parameters provided were correct.
 - The read_lengths file can be checked to confirm that adapters have been removed succesfully – the read lengths are usually expected to be 28-32 nt (this may depend upon the protocol).
-- 3nt periodicity on coding regions, and start and stop profiles can be checked by examining 3nt_periodicity.
+- 3nt periodicity on coding regions, and start and stop profiles can be checked by examining the 3nt_periodicity file.

 The dataset has been processed correctly if the output files confirm the succesful removal of adapters and the presence of 3nt periodicity.
 You can then:
 - Update the provenance section of the config.yaml file with the most recent commit before submitting a pull request containing your config.yaml file (do not submit your input or output files in this pull request).